danpanthera/TinhKhoanApp/WORKSPACE_OPTIMIZATION.md

-# TinhKhoanApp - Workspace Optimization Summary
+# KhoanApp - Workspace Optimization Summary

 ## 🎯 Overview
-This document summarizes the comprehensive workspace optimization performed for the TinhKhoanApp project, a full-stack application with .NET Core backend and Vue.js frontend.
+This document summarizes the comprehensive workspace optimization performed for the KhoanApp project, a full-stack application with .NET Core backend and Vue.js frontend.

 ## ✅ Completed Optimizations